vlpb3/allelic-variation-explorer/README.md

 		npm install

+4. install python libraries

+	from within ave directory run (make sure that ave virtualenv is activated):

+		pip install -r requirements.txt

 4. Setup the db

-	You can setup the db with example mongodump from ave website.
-To do it download seqdb.tar.gz package.
-	Unpack it and run

-		mongorestore ./seqdb

-	To setup the db with your own data you can use provided script.
+	To setup the db with your own data, all Arabidopsis example data you can use provided script.
 You will need:
 	- reference sequence in fasta format

 		make sure that name of the chromosome (or some other meaningful identifier) is provided as fasta identifier (the string just after ">").
 Like in the example for Chromosome 1 sequence: